DuncanCragg/OnexOS/README.md

  - a spreadsheet-style calculator for parents to quickly enter readings and track their energy usage per day
  - a family photo gallery

-There's only one big space shared by everyone in the family where all of this happens in your OnexOS, so you can re-use, re-mash and re-purpose anything, or join each family member's buildings and games together in new ways, sharing materials and rules.
+There's only one big space shared by everyone in the family where all of this happens within each device's OnexOS, so you can re-use, re-mash and re-purpose anything, or join each family member's buildings and games on all of your devices together in new ways, sharing materials and rules.

-OnexOS is not a fancy techie game engine like Roblox, just a way to easily knock up fun, interactive things in a 3D virtual world on the family telly.
+OnexOS is not a fancy techie game engine like Roblox, or even a fancy non-techie game engine like Playstation Dreams.
+It's just a way to easily knock up fun, interactive spaces and experiences in a 3D virtual world on the family telly.
+It's like a cross between Dreams, Minecraft Creative mode and Second Life.

 ### How's it going?